gralkapk/regina2/README.md

 # REGINA

-REGisters and INstructions Analyzer is an instrumentation-based profiler.
+REGisters and INstructions Analyzer is an instrumenting profiler.

 ## Installation